meninob/ipad2-unlock/README.md

 # remember to use ldconfig, which is in the file, to address errors when running ideviceactivation, after initial installation.
 This is probably because of configuration files not in the right path.

-# ver 1.0 still under development to get it to work
+# ver .try4 still under development to get it to work. but got it to work manually. trying to automate it through dockerfile.try4.
+Will confirm soon after testing

 #note to use the sliver.php and the celeanger server app